joey-02/OBG-Onboarding/Docs/Syllabus.md

 - Upgrades, rollbacks, and when we want to change the protocol
 - Improvement proposals, dev work, and governance process
 ###### Homework: Read and think about [Atoms, Institutions, and Blockchains](https://stark.mirror.xyz/n2UpRqwdf7yjuiPKVICPpGoUNeDhlWxGqjulrlpyYi0)

-Much thanks to the open source blockchain community for all of the resources used in this course!